 Several member businesses have been measuring the costs of establishing margins for Countryside Stewardship Schemes.
 R and R Farms of Suffolk revealed the costs of ploughing, cultivating and drilling field edges, corners and triangles for one environmental scheme.
 The consensus from the group discussion was that businesses firstly need to be careful in agreements where landlord wants such establishment to part of the contract and secondly to be aware of the true costs of man and machine and not to be shy about charging a realistic rate for the work: this can be as much as £60/hour for man and machine.

 The JVFG benchmarked analysis is fuelled by the data inputted from each member business.
 As well as streamlining work in field, the members want to streamline the collection of data so that tasks, the tools and the time taken can be digitally captured quickly on the job and uploaded to the farm’s record keeping and ready for transfer easily into the JVFG data base.

 JVFG members shared their preparations for harvest.
 Top priority are their pre-harvest systematic checks of all equipment and also the training of the workforce for an efficient and safe harvest.
 Jamie Gwatkin provided a detailed and sharp combine harvester analysis.
 The findings from his investigation of the costs and ramifications of different combine plans are already steering member’s decision of which and how many combines they choose to buy or hire and maintain whether themselves or with service agreements.

-All the facts and discussion of the JVFG summer meeting were observed and enjoyed by James Hopkinson from Angus, Scotland.
-As a result he has decided to bring the joint venture he manages, Arable Ventures, into the group.
-JVFG Chairman Tim Merry remarked, “It’s a really positive step to take both the JVFG group size and spread up and further afield, with the addition of our first Scottish member business.”
+All the facts and discussion of the JVFG summer meeting were observed and enjoyed by James Hopkinson who manages a joint venture in Angus, Scotland.
+JVFG Chairman Tim Merry remarked, “It’s a really positive step to have this interest from joint venture farmers in Scotland.”